-Timothy’s teaching philosophy is guided by his belief that we are all one interconnected universe.
-Because this inherent oneness is difficult to experience, Timothy uses various techniques, principles, and philosophies to guide his students’ towards integrating mind, body, and heart.
+Timothy's teaching philosophy is guided by his belief that we are all one interconnected universe.
+Because this inherent oneness is difficult to experience, Timothy uses various techniques, principles, and philosophies to guide his students towards integrating mind, body, and heart.

 Some of the relevant truths Timothy teaches are rooted in the ancient yogic scriptures, while others are based on a more modern and householder approach to yoga.
 Many of these philosophies are relevant in the emerging field of positive psychology.
-Timothy has sorted through a variety of philosophies and yogic techniques and has found the following ten principles to be the most relevant and powerful for modern yoga practitioners.
+Timothy has sorted through a variety of philosophies and yogic techniques and has found the following eleven principles to be the most relevant and powerful for modern yoga practitioners.

 Self-mastery is the ability to harness and control your physical, mental, and spiritual well-being.
 The attainment of self-mastery can be used to produce right action (dharma) and desired personal changes at will.
 Self-mastery also creates a deep satisfaction with life, and a strong sense of self-confidence.